niuus/Snes9xRX/README.md

 Audio interpolation is a method of making digital audio sound better than it really is, to improve the listening experience.

-The audio interpolation options presented in this menu allow you to fine tune the produced sound with other filters, which subtly alter the source, so it's up to your preferences to change it.
+The interpolation filter options presented in this menu allow you to fine tune the produced sound with other filters, which subtly alter the source, so it's up to your preferences to change it.
 Below is a short explanation for each option: